mremi/UrlShortenerBundle/README.md

 ```

 If you configured the data storage (steps 3 & 5), finders look first in
-database ; if the link is not found then an API call will be done.
+database ; if the link exists then return it, otherwise an API call will be
+done and link will be saved.

+Else this will consume an API call.

 <a name="twig-functions"></a>